kitnil/awesome/README.md

 ## Others

+- [awesome-iptv](https://github.com/iptv-org/awesome-iptv) - A curated list of resources related to IPTV
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming
 - [awesome-scheme](https://github.com/theodesp/awesome-scheme) - A curated list of awesome Scheme resources and materials
 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!